solid-design-system/solid/CONTRIBUTING.md

 <b>Remark: </b> Always think from the perspective of the people using our packages/components – will the final dist/bundle change? it's always `feat` `fix` or `perf` – if not, it's one of the others.
 Please reach out, if you're unsure. <br/>

-Always do Squash and Merge, before merging and remember using `feat: ✨ ` or whatever at the beginning of the squash message.
+Always perform a Squash and Merge when merging, and remember to include the appropriate prefix (e.g., feat: ✨) at the beginning of the squash message.
 Please rewrite or delete your additional commit message, if it's really long.
-Definitely check, if anywhere [skip ci] or similar was used, as this may break our release flow.
+Additionally, double-check if [skip ci] or similar was used anywhere, as this may break our release flow.

 ## Quick Start